MakerBogans/Fourbie/Fourbie v2/README.md

 It's still compatible with the VZ printhead, with the same belt spacing.
 Refer to the VZ-Prinhead-Printed repo for toolhead information.
 Overall it's a more robust and performant mod than v1.
 We will continue to distribute the files for v1 as the seprate mods and vasrious configurations this enables still have value - but if you are looking to do the whole system together - while this is a bigger change from stock I would strongly recommend v2 over v1.
 Any questions should be directed to @TheMrFish on discord, I will happily answer your queries.

+## Options

+### 4" lift
+These parts are thicker versions of the front and rear AB drives which we have found to be SIGNIFICANTLY stiffer.
+Back to back testing of performance has not been tested.
+I suspect they will perform better and may become the standard.
+Note that you may need to add washers/use longer bolts for your z belt mounting to fit them - I have not specifically looked at the length of this bolt at the time of writing.

 ## BOM:
 We don't have one yet.
 But here is some useful info: